jef/jef/README.md

 - If you can't say something nice, maybe you shouldn't say anything at all.
 - You should [contribute to open source every friday](https://github.blog/2017-06-27-contribute-on-open-source-friday/) (or, even better, every weekday).

-> partial taken from https://github.com/MikeMcQuaid/MikeMcQuaid; thank you!
+> Partial taken from https://github.com/MikeMcQuaid/MikeMcQuaid; thank you!